DmitriBogdanov/UTL/docs/module_parallel.md

 std::vector<int> c(200'000,  0);

 // Launch the task to compute { c = a + b } in parallel, we know this
-// workload is very even so we can use coarser grains that by default const std::size_t grain_size = 200'000 / parallel::get_thread_count();
+// workload is very even so we can use coarser grains than by default const std::size_t grain_size = 200'000 / parallel::get_thread_count();

 auto future = parallel::awaitable_loop(parallel::IndexRange<std::size_t>{0, 200'000, grain_size},